Jesus-Guijarro/southeast-spain-weather-monitor/README.md

    pause
    ```

+- `tools\debug_city.py`: script to diagnose why a specific city is not returning data.

+- `tools\run_single_city.py`: re-runs the full ETL pipeline for a single city.

-- `resources\get_all_stations.py`: script to fetch metadata for all AEMET weather stations.
+- `tools\get_all_stations.py`: script to fetch metadata for all AEMET weather stations.
 Use this to update the list of stations (`stations.txt`) if AEMET adds or changes stations.

 - `Data Visualization.ipynb`: Jupyter notebook with visualizations of the collected data.
 It currently compares measured vs. predicted temperature and humidity for each city.